The Concord Community Club: From Closed RSL to Cultural Landmark

 | DA Reference | DA 2022/0223 |

 The Concord Community Club is a different kind of club redevelopment story.
-It's not a staged refurbishment of an existing venue.
-It's an acquisition and transformation — a community that bought a building with history and made it their own.
+It is not a staged refurbishment of an existing venue.
+It is an acquisition and transformation: a community that bought a building with history and made it their own.

 There are several lessons here for boards considering a similar path: